dbutz/SchoolSite-Pro-Docs/forecasts/createForecast/createForecast.md

-# Create a new forecast
+# Create a New Forecast

 To create a new set of projections: SchoolSite > Create > Forecast